apache/pekko-connectors/README.md

 Community
 ---------

-You can join these forums and chats to discuss and ask Akka and Alpakka related questions:
+You can join these forums and chats to discuss and ask Pekko and Pekko connector related questions:

 - [GitHub discussions](https://github.com/apache/incubator-pekko/discussions): for questions and general discussion.
 - [Pekko dev mailing list](https://lists.apache.org/list.html?dev@pekko.apache.org): for Pekko connectors development discussions.